rl-institut/apipe/digipipe/workflow/WORKFLOW.md

   - [store/datasets/module.smk](../store/datasets/module.smk)
 - In each of these modules, the rules as well as the config from the contained datasets are imported.
+- These rules include a logging, where further information is collected during processing a rule.
+The log file is located in the same directory as the dataset created by the corresponding rule.